kavehtehrani/gnome-speech2text/README.md

 ## Features

 - 🎤 One-click recording with visual feedback
-- ⌨️ Automatic typing of transcribed text
+- ⌨️ Automatic typing of transcribed text in the active cursor location
-- ⚡ Fast and accurate transcription using Whisper
+- ⚡ Fast and accurate transcription using Whisper (English working best)
 - 🎯 Customizable keyboard shortcuts
-- 🎨 Beautiful and intuitive UI

 ## Installation